Candyyao-98/isPrimenumber/README.md

 If the input number is not a prime number; then the sytem will print out x or xx or xxx... is not a prime number, please try again.

-The time complexcity of this code is O(n)
+The time complexity of this code is O(n)
-However, if add an while loop (while(true)), to let the code continue running, the time complexcity will become O(n^2)
+However, if add an while loop (while(true)), to let the code continue running, the time complexity will become O(n^2)

 # positionOfPrime
 This code is to dermine the position of input prime number